Europe's oldest polar bear Katjuscha, passes away at Berlin Zoo | DW | 27.12.2021

 According to a statement issued by the zoo the bear had been suffering from heart disease and had been receiving veterinary treatment.
 She had also been suffering from water retention for the past 6 years and had been on medication for her ailments.

 "We have of course observed our senior citizen very closely over the past few years.
-Thanks to optimal veterinary care and daily medication Katjuscha was able to reach such a stately polar bear age," said zoo director Andreas Knieriem.
+Thanks to optimal veterinary care and daily medication Katjuscha was able to reach such a stately polar bear age," zoo director Andreas Knieriem said.

 "For her last birthday in November, she even ate a whole fish cake," Knieriem added.